 5.7.3.2 Resource Type

 The Resource Type determines if dedicated network resources related QoS Flow-level Guaranteed Flow Bit Rate (GFBR) value are permanently allocated (e.g. by an admission control function in a radio base station).
 GBR QoS Flow are therefore typically authorized "on demand" which requires dynamic policy and charging control.
 A Non-GBR QoS Flow may be pre-authorized through static policy and charging control.
 There are two kinds of GBR resource types, GBR and Delay critical GBR.
 Both resource types are treated the same, except that the definition of PDB and PER are different.
+The SMF shall indicate AN the GBR resource type (GBR or delay critical GBR) along with the GBR QoS profiles, and AN can provide different treatments for the two kinds of GBR resource types.
 AN may release the QoS Flow and indicate the QoS Flow release to the SMF (e.g. when radio conditions do not allow the AN to maintain all the GBR QoS Flows).

 5.7.3.3 Priority Level